 David told us, “Mapping is obviously an incredibly complicated, expensive endeavor that requires a degree of exactitude that’s difficult to get right (see: Apple, 2012).
 Unless there’s a major executive commitment to it, it’s doomed to fail”.

-Maps & Mobile Devices
+Maps and Mobile Devices

 A major drawback is that Apple & Google both have a strong smartphone presence, which Yahoo clearly doesn’t have.